kiquetal/assignments/use-of-english/unit03.md

 - pubs, restaurantes, hotels, shops, banks whose names
 - include the name of their founder or another proper name
 Example: Harrods, McDonald's, Barclays Bank

+### as/like

+like +  noun + pronoun + -ing form  = He waved the flag like a sword as + subject + verb                 = She advised her husband to do as he was told

+AS + ARTICLE + NOUN                 = she works as a nurse / he used his coat as a blanket.